Tamar Valley Line: Passenger volume

+The annual passenger usage is based on sales of tickets in stated financial years from Office of Rail and Road estimates of station usage.
+The statistics are for passengers arriving and departing from each station and cover twelve-month periods that start in April.
+Methodology may vary year on year.
+Usage since the period 2019–20 have been affected by the COVID-19 pandemic, especially the period 2020–23.

 Community rail

 The Tamar Valley Line is one of the railway lines supported by the Devon and Cornwall Rail Partnership, an organisation formed in 1991 to promote railway services in the area.
 The line is promoted by many means such as regular timetable and scenic line guides, as well as leaflets highlighting leisure opportunities such as walking or visiting country pubs.
 The Tamar Valley rail ale trail was launched in 2004 to encourage rail travellers to visit pubs near the line.
 Seven are in Plymouth city centre and one in the suburb of Devonport.
 There are single pubs to visit at Bere Ferrers, Bere Alston and Calstock and four in Gunnislake.
 10 stamps collected entitle the participant to claim special Tamar Valley Line Rail Trail souvenir merchandise.

 Wessex Trains covered Class 150 2-car DMU number 150240 in coloured pictures promoting the line and named The Tamar Kingfisher.
-It later saw service with Arriva Trains Wales.

 The line was designated as a community rail line in September 2005, being one of seven pilots for the Department for Transport's Community Rail Development Strategy.
 This aims to establish the true costs and revenues for the line with an aim of improving them.
 It is also looking at simplifying the reversal of trains, considering the costs and benefits should the line be "microfranchised" separately from the Great Western Franchise, and the potential for extending the line from Bere Alston to Tavistock.

 On 18 March 2008, Devon County Council backed a proposal by developers Kilbride Community Rail to construct 750 houses in Tavistock that includes reopening the 5.5 mi line from Bere Alston to a new Tavistock railway station, at a cost of £18.5million.